 Varian was born in Florence, South Carolina, and attended the University of Oklahoma, where he received a BS in Civil Engineering.
-He later received an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
-Varian now lives outside of Austin, TX with his family.
+He later received an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, and is honored to now be a member of the faculty.
+Varian lives outside of Austin, TX with his family.

 Varian was born in 1977, and grew up in the thriving metropolis of Florence, SC (population 30,248—2000 Census).
 He has a twin brother and a younger sister, and his parents, unlike many of his characters, were actually pretty good in the parenting department.